cdenamiel/Landslide-Tsurrogate-V1.0/README.md

 Jupyter Widget Notebook under GUI/python with possibility to deploy it as a web app through Voila for users not familiar with python.

+## Article

+The revised version of the article draft that describes the Landslide-Tsurrogate v1.0 model and has been submitted in GMD as a preprint (https://doi.org/10.5194/egusphere-2025-5671) is also provided as draft_article.pdf.